Gauge Symmetry in Quantum Simulation: Introduction

 The temporal gauge ($A_t=0$ gauge; see Supplementary Material~\ref{sec:path-integral-and-Hamiltonian}) is convenient for quantum simulations, because the negative-norm modes are absent; if the Hilbert space contains negative-norm states, it is unclear how to map it to qubits.
 Some caution is required because this gauge condition does not remove gauge redundancy completely.
 A common option is to restrict the Hilbert space to be invariant under the residual gauge symmetry; we call such a Hilbert space the gauge-invariant Hilbert space, or the singlet Hilbert space, and denote it by $\mathcal{H}_{\rm inv}$.
 This is a subspace of the extended Hilbert space $\mathcal{H}_{\rm ext}$ that contains both gauge singlets and non-singlets.
 This singlet-prescription is, however, not straightforward.
 If one tries to construct only $\mathcal{H}_{\rm inv}$ on quantum devices, it is difficult to build orthonormal basis, and the operators including the Hamiltonian become complicated.
 This leads to exponential growth in classical pre-processing cost, and possibly also in the circuit depth, with respect to the number of logical qubits, which destroys any potential quantum advantage~\cite{Hanada:2025yzx}.
 Therefore, we will use $\mathcal{H}_{\rm ext}$ for quantum simulations.
 Still, $\mathcal{H}_{\rm inv}$ is realized as a subspace of $\mathcal{H}_{\rm ext}$, and one has the option to use only states in $\mathcal{H}_{\rm inv}$.

-As established in refs.~\cite{Bergner:2024qjl,Halimeh:2024bth,Bergner:2025zkj,Halimeh:2025ivn}, the orbifold lattice framework provides explicit quantum circuit construction for SU($N$) gauge theories with polynomial resource scaling, both on quantum devices (the number of gates and circuit depth) and on classical computers (pre-processing cost for designing and compiling quantum circuits).
-Alternative approaches either lack explicit circuits or require exponential classical compilation~\cite{Hanada:2025yzx}.
+As established in refs.~\cite{Bergner:2024qjl,Halimeh:2024bth,Bergner:2025zkj,Halimeh:2025ivn}, the orbifold lattice framework provides explicit quantum circuit construction for SU($N$) gauge theories in $3+1$ dimensions with polynomial resource scaling, both on quantum devices (the number of gates and circuit depth) and on classical computers (pre-processing cost for designing and compiling quantum circuits).
+Alternative approaches, despite the significant efforts and success in the Abelian setups (see e.g., refs.~\cite{Zohar:2015hwa,Dalmonte:2016alw,Banuls:2019bmf}), either lack explicit circuits at arbitrary truncation levels or require large classical compilation cost~\cite{Hanada:2025yzx}.
 Building on this foundation, we now address the issues associated with gauge symmetry.
 This paper makes two interconnected contributions:\\

 \textbf{Universal conceptual framework:} We clarify how gauge symmetry should be treated in quantum simulations, resolving some misconceptions and providing principles applicable to any approach.
 (Sec.~\ref{sec:H_ext-and-H_inv})